Form 1098-T, TUITION STATEMENT

 What semesters are included in my Form 1098-T?

-A: Typically, charges are posted to your student account in December for the Spring semester and in July for the Fall semester.
-Box 1 of Form 1098-T reflects payments made during the calendar year for qualified tuition and related expenses were incurred during the calendar year and it is not based on when the classes were attended or billed to the student account.
+A: Typically, charges are posted to your student account in the prior December for the Spring semester and in July for the Fall semester.
+Box 1 of Form 1098-T reflects payments made during the calendar year for qualified tuition and related expenses that were incurred during the calendar year and it is not based on when the classes were attended or billed to the student account.
 Your Statement and Payment History in https://insidetrack.yu.edu will show the dates payments were posted to your account and are a valuable resource for determining the semesters that are included in your Form 1098-T. You can access your Statement and Payment History in https://insidetrack.yu.edu via Student Accounts - Account Summary by Term

 I am a graduate student and I received fellowships or stipends.
 Is my fellowship reported on my Form 1098-T?

 A: Fellowships/stipends/housing grants or living allowances posted directly to your student account and for which you did not receive a cash/check payment, are considered financial aid and will be reported in Box 5 as scholarships or grants.
-For any such fellowships, stipends, or grants received by check/cash, you will receive a year-end tax letter from Yeshiva’s Tax Office explaining the general tax treatment of such payments.
+For any fellowships, stipends, or grants received by check/cash, you will receive a year-end tax letter from Yeshiva’s Tax Office explaining the general tax treatment of such payments.
 The amounts reported in these letters are in addition to the amounts reported in Box 5 of your Form 1098-T. Please consult your tax advisor regarding the tax treatments of these items as they may be constitute taxable income to you depending on your circumstances.

 Do I need to report my scholarships as taxable income?